ndlevinzon/Comp_Chem/Docking/UCSF_Dock/README.md

 ## Preparing your Ligand

-### Automatic way, starting from <tt>SMILES</tt>
+### Automatic way, starting from SMILES

-This way, you will make use of John's automatic scripts for database preparation and actually upload new molecules to a special section of [http://zinc.docking.org/ ZINC].
+This way, you will make use of John's automatic scripts for database preparation and actually upload new molecules to a special section of [http://zinc.docking.org/].

 * it is advisable to create a special subdirectory, since many new files will be generated.
-* the file containing the [http://www.daylight.com/smiles/ SMILES] strings should contain a string    followed by an identifier on each line.
+* the file containing the [http://www.daylight.com/smiles/] strings should contain a string followed by an identifier on each line.
-* OPTIONAL: run <tt>convert.py --i=yourname.smi --o=yourname.ism</tt> .
+** OPTIONAL: run <tt>convert.py --i=yourname.smi --o=yourname.ism</tt> .
 This will  convert your SMILES to ''isomeric'' SMILES.
 * run <tt>dbgen.csh yourname.smi</tt>.
 ** Note that the dbgen.csh does not work for more that 1000 molecules.
 ** Brake up your molecules into chunks of 1000 and run dbgen on each chunk.